Network Realiability - Dataprobe Blog

 7. Verify Functionality: Ensure all services are running smoothly.

-How Long Should a Power Cycle Take?
+What Is Power Cycling a Device and How Long Should a Power Cycle Take?

 Power cycling a device involves shutting it down, waiting, and restarting it.
 A few factors influence how long this will take: